UPDATE 10/9/2020: DA was contacted by Hiway Federal Credit Union’s marketing department concerning the upcoming change to a state charter.

 Unlimited beneficiaries (equal shares) can be named and Social Security numbers are required.

-Headquartered in Saint Paul, Minnesota, Hiway Federal Credit Union offers membership to almost every US citizen or resident alien:
+Headquartered in Saint Paul, Minnesota, Hiway Federal Credit Union’s field of membership (FOM) provides a way to join for almost every US citizen or resident alien,

 MRPF is a non-profit organization dedicated to promoting recreation and parks for the purpose of enhancing the quality of life in Minnesota communities.
 There is a one-time $10 fee required to join.